2021 Houston Astros season

-The 2021 Houston Astros season was the 60th season for the Major League Baseball (MLB) franchise in Houston, Texas, their 57th as the Astros, ninth in both the American League (AL) and AL West division, and 22nd at Minute Maid Park.
+The 2021 Houston Astros season was the 60th season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 57th as the Astros, ninth in both the American League (AL) and AL West division, and 22nd at Minute Maid Park.
+They entered the season as a wild card qualifier through a second-place finish in the AL West for a fourth consecutive postseason appearance.
+Having ultimately progressed to the American League Championship Series (ALCS)—also their fifth consecutive—the Astros defeated the Boston Red Sox in six games to advance to the 2021 World Series, where they would be defeated by the Atlanta Braves in six games.

-Four Astros players gained selection to the 2021 All-Star Game, tied for the second most from any team in baseball.
-The four were second baseman José Altuve, shortstop Carlos Correa, outfielder Michael Brantley, and relief pitcher Ryan Pressly, although none of them participated in the game.
-First baseman Yuli Gurriel won the AL batting title, his first, with a .319 batting average, becoming the second Cuban-born player and second Astro to do so.
+Four Astros players gained selection to the 2021 All-Star Game: second baseman Jose Altuve, shortstop Carlos Correa, outfielder Michael Brantley, and pitcher Ryan Pressly.
+First baseman Yuli Gurriel won the AL batting title, his first, with a .319 batting average, becoming the second Cuban-born player and second Astro after Altuve to do so.
 Correa led AL position players with 7.2 Wins Above Replacement (WAR).

-The Astros concluded the regular season with a 95–67 record, while clinching an AL West division title for the fourth time in the last five seasons, as well as their sixth playoff berth in seven years.
+The Astros concluded the regular season with a 95–67 record, while clinching an AL West title for the fourth time in the last five seasons.
+It was also the 11th division title in franchise history, sixth playoff berth over the previous seven years, and 15th playoff appearance overall.
 By winning the AL West, Dusty Baker became the first manager in major league history to guide five different clubs to a division title, giving him eight division titles overall.

-In the playoffs, the Astros defeated the Chicago White Sox in the American League Division Series (ALDS) in four games to advance to their fifth straight American League Championship Series (ALCS).
+In the playoffs, the Astros defeated the Chicago White Sox in the American League Division Series (ALDS) in four games to advance to their fifth straight ALCS.
 They faced the Boston Red Sox in a rematch of the 2018 ALCS.
-The Astros won the ALCS in six games to advance to the World Series for the third time in five years.
-It was the Astros' fourth pennant in franchise history and their third as an AL team.
-They lost in the World Series to the Atlanta Braves in six games.
+The Astros won the ALCS in six games for the fourth pennant in franchise history and third as an AL team.
+They advanced to the World Series for the third time in five years, but lost to the Atlanta Braves in six games.